Head of Department: Mr Banin

 We follow the new Edexcel A Level specification:

-Geography is a popular choice at A Level, with two classes and over 30 students taking the subject each year in the past two years.
-The current Year 13 students undertook their fieldwork on a four-day residential visit to Liverpool and Blackpool last year.
-In March, over twenty of this cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
-We are planning a new, week-long residential trip to the Lake District to support the new A Level course.
+Geography is a popular choice at A-level, with two classes and over 30 students taking the subject each year in the past two years.
+In March, over twenty of the cohort are going on a four-day visit to Iceland, which will hopefully be a great way to say goodbye to Geography at Burnham Grammar School.
+A new five day residential to Betws-y-Coed in Snowdonia has been completed by year 13 students this September to support them in writing up their non-examined assessments, worth 20% of the A-level.